Particle Propagator of Spin Calogero-Sutherland Model: Particle propagator in a finite size system

-In the expression (\ref{ppgl2}), the matrix element is nonzero only for a certain class of the excited states $\nu$.
-Taking account of the selection rule, the expression of the particle propagator can be reduced so that the elementary excitations become manifest and the thermodynamic limit can be easily taken.
+The matrix element in (\ref{ppbpshipmupmu}) is nonzero only for a certain class of excited states $\nu$.
+Taking account of the selection rule, the expression for the particle propagator can be reduced so that character of underlying elementary excitations becomes manifest.